scicloj/clay/README.md

 [kindly-advice](https://scicloj.github.io/kindly-noted/kindly_advice) is a library that helps tools such as Clay to be Kindly-compatible.

+[kindly-render](https://scicloj.github.io/kindly-noted/kindly_advice) is a library for rendering kinds to different taget formats.
+In the near future (as of Nov.
+2024), Clay should rely on it.

 [read-kinds](https://github.com/scicloj/read-kinds) is used internally by Claykind (and soon by Clay as well) to generate Kindly advice from notebooks expressed as Clojure namespaces.

 ## Projects using Clay